Durss/Twitchat/README.md

 <br>

 # TODO
-- [ ] Make a MASSIVE refactoring to abstract twitch's data model throughout the codebase to make other services (youtube, tiktok, ...) easier to add to twitchat.
+- [x] Review the filtering logic of the messages so they're not the ones responsible to decide their own visibility
-- [ ] Review the filtering logic of the messages so they're not the ones responsible to decide their own visibility
+- [x] Rebuild server with typescript
-- [ ] rebuild server with typescript
+- [ ] WIP: Make a MASSIVE refactoring to abstract twitch's data model throughout the codebase to make other services (youtube, tiktok, ...) easier to add to twitchat.